Contributing to Building a Low-carbon Society

 Participating in Japan Climate Initiative

-Click here for "Long-term Strategy Demonstrating Japan's Leadership in Achieving a Decarbonized Society to the World" and a list of organizations endorsing it.
+• "Long-term Strategy Demonstrating Japan's Leadership in Achieving a Decarbonized Society to the World" published on May 16 2019*9